 Clinical Data & Post Marketing Follow-up

-Most medical device manufacturers that currently sell CE-marked medical devices are getting nervous thinking about implementation of EU-MDR compliance and new certification.
+Most medical device manufacturers that currently sell CE-marked medical devices are getting nervous thinking about implementation of the EU-MDR compliance and new certification.
 Especially related to the necessity to present sufficient clinical evidence to support the general safety and performance requirements.
-The Medical Devices Regulation applicable as of 26 May 2020 will significantly raise the bar for clinical data.
+The Medical Devices Regulation applicable as of 26 May 2021 will significantly raise the bar for clinical data.

 Among the new requirements: